Chart Color Schemes

 Wellington Point is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The latest Census evaluated Wellington Point's dwelling structure as 88.6% houses and 11.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 85.0% houses and 15.1% other dwellings.
-Home ownership in Wellington Point was higher at 36.3%, with mortgaged dwellings at 42.9% and rented ones at 20.8%.
-The median monthly mortgage repayment was $2,013, above Brisbane metro's $1,950.
-The median weekly rent was $450, compared to Brisbane metro's $405.
-Nationally, Wellington Point's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Wellington Point's dwelling structure, as per the latest Census, consisted of 88.6% houses and 11.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 85.0% houses and 15.1% other dwellings.
+Home ownership in Wellington Point stood at 36.3%, with mortgaged dwellings at 42.9% and rented ones at 20.8%.
+The median monthly mortgage repayment was $2,013, higher than Brisbane metro's average of $1,950.
+The median weekly rent in Wellington Point was $450, compared to Brisbane metro's $405.
+Nationally, Wellington Point's mortgage repayments exceeded the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing